 Give the gift of education!
 The Cottage School Scholarship Fund (CSSF) is a non-profit foundation that oversees the distribution of grants to deserving families.
 Contributions to CSSF are allocated according to family need and are applied to student tuition.
 Interested families will submit their information to TADS Financial Aid.
-The family's financial information will be processed independently.
-The TADS assessment will inform our Scholarship Selection Committee's decision.
+The family's financial information is processed independently and the TADS assessment informs the Scholarship Selection Committee's decision.
 CSSF is governed by all IRS laws applicable to the 501(c)3 designation.
-We appreciate your tax-deductible donation today!
+We appreciate your donation today!

 Our Board of Directors

 Hugh Franklin has had the good fortune of combining his need to help others with his love for real estate finance.
 Hugh has been a commercial real estate lender for nearly 25 years.
 Over the last decade he has focused on the creation and preservation of affordable housing in the Midwest and Mid-Atlantic.

 Hugh is currently a Senior Relationship Manager for TD Bank.
 In this role, he works with non-profit developers and operators to provide vibrant communities and critical resident services from Baltimore

 to Northern Virginia.
 In addition to his efforts on the Board of Directors for Cottage School Scholarship Fund, Hugh is on the Board of Directors for Arlington Retirement Housing Corporation.

 Hugh is also a witness to the transformative power of a quality education.
 He received a Bachelor of Business Administration from Loyola University Chicago and a Master of Business Administration from Kellogg

 Regina Kiper Davis is Senior Vice President, Compliance and Operational Risk Manager at Bank of America.